Mohammad Amir: Spot-fixing

+released on 1 February 2012 after serving half his sentence.

+He returned to international cricket in January 2016.

 As a result of the allegations and video posted by News of the World, Scotland Yard announced during the evening that they had arrested Majeed on charges of suspicion of conspiracy to defraud bookmakers.

 The allegations also affected the Mohammad Amir brand as the official Pakistani kit supplier BoomBoom Cricket announced that they had temporarily suspended their ties with Amir until further details on the allegations had emerged.
 BoomBoom stated that they will "make a complete decision once his [Amir] fate had been decided by the authorities".

 The Pakistani selector Yawar Saeed announced that Amir and the two other accused Salman Butt and Mohammad Asif had withdrawn from the Pakistani tour of England due to the mental torture suffered by the allegations.
 Amir also continued to protest his innocence in the allegations.